alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 As always, thanks for reading!
 Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!

 <hr class="footnote-divider"/>
-<sup id="footnote?">?</sup> For Activity Transitions, additional animations may also be specified using the `setSharedElementExitTransition()` and `setSharedElementReenterTransition()` methods.
-By default, the activity window's exit and reenter shared element transitions are `null`.
-An example illustrating when it might make sense to specify an exit or reenter shared element transition is given in [this blog post][SharedElementExitReenterBlogPost].
-For an explanation of why these two methods are not available for Fragment transitions, see the comments on George Mount's StackOverflow answer [here][StackOverflowExitReenterTransitions]. <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>
+<sup id="footnote?">?</sup> Exit and reenter shared element transitions can also be specified using the `setSharedElementExitTransition()` and `setSharedElementReenterTransition()` methods, although doing so is rarely necessary.
+For an example illustrating one possible use case, check out [this blog post][SharedElementExitReenterBlogPost].
+Note that exit and reenter shared element transitions are only available in the Activity Transitions API.
+For an explanation why they are not available for Fragment Transitions, see George Mount's comments in [this StackOverflow post][StackOverflowExitReenterTransitions]. <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>

 <sup id="footnote?">?</sup> **TODO: footnote that talks about the shared element exit transition in-depth... i.e. in between step 1 and 2 the framework will run the exit shared element transition** <a href="#ref?" title="Jump to footnote ?.">&#8617;</a>